cwaldoch/cwaldoch.github.io/_posts/2018-02-15-Automating-Round-up-Posts.md

         sectionContent[sName] = sectionContainer
 ```

 First, I initiate an empty dictionary.
-Second I start the loop by pulling a text, link, and name object from the sectionZip.
+Second, I start the loop by pulling a text, link, and name object from the sectionZip.
 For the first of these in this example, sTexts = ['1','2'], sLinks = ['1', '2'], and sName = 'things'.
 Then I'm creating an empty sectionContainer, which will contain the relevant section material.
 I also zip the section content together.
 Finally, I loop through the elements of that section, assign them to the list, and then assign that list to the sectionContent dictionary with the section name as the key.
 This is probably not the efficient way to do any of this, but it's functional, and I mostly wrote it on the train to work, so I feel pretty ok.

 Next up, the meat of this code, the actual post generation.